- Post-Operative Checks

 Dental Advice

-Dental disease is one of the more common problems we see.
-Much of the dental work we perform is preventable.
-What should I look out for?- Temporary Teeth - Sometimes fail to fall out resulting in misalignment of the permanent teeth.
+- Temporary Teeth – Sometimes fail to fall out resulting in misalignment of the permanent teeth.
 They can also create pockets in which food accumulates.
 This may lead to gum infection.
 Temporary teeth can be removed if they cause a problem.

 - Abnormal Jaw Development - Can lead to abnormal growth of teeth.